dreamcatcher-tech/network/Inbox/2024-04-07 2158 the last atomic commit.md

 But, what if it had exe results that need to be committed ?
 For this reason, fs writing should be prohibited, since exe locking is hard enough.
 So we would also bad artifact action requests, and instead require a commit to be done to start those.
 Effects should be pure effects, and be request reply type things ?

 But if we want to download some massive file, we should be able to put that in files, and have that commited back ?

+Only because these actions affect the repos themselves, do we need to merge in the ending of the repo lock with the atomic commit of the action being processed.

+Fundamentally, what the commits give us, is guaranteed execution in a distributed system, with replay ability, and data in a standard universally accepted format.